HyunSBong/HyunSBong/README.md

 <p>
   👋&nbsp; Hi there!
-My research interests are in generative model and bioinformatics, genomics. <br/><br/>Currently, I'm studying gene data augmentation and drug response prediction in multi-omics based on domain knowledge of bioinformatics and genomics, focusing on precision medicine to accurately identify patients' genomes. <br/><br/>There are many things I want to do. 🤔 <br/><br/>
+My research interests are transcriptional generation models and multi-omix integrated analysis to analyze the conditions of several cells that cause cancer in terms of gene expression.
+I have focused on graph-based machine learning, contrastive learning, and causal inference  accurately analyze omics data. <br/><br/>There are many things I want to do. 🤔 <br/><br/>
 </p>

 <!--